 The teaching and learning of key skills and knowledge is delivered through a topic or cross-curricular approach with the topic used as an umbrella for all subjects.
 Information regarding the learning your child is undertaking is sent home in the form of a newsletter as well as being displayed clearly in the classrooms.

 Other areas such as phonics, letter formation and number skills will be taught in the form of a ‘lesson’ with a specific focus or learning objective.
-Children are then given plenty of opportunities to practice, develop, extend and reinforce their emerging skills.
+Children are then given plenty of opportunities to practise, develop, extend and reinforce their emerging skills.

 All aspects of learning are carefully considered by staff when planning activities for the children.
 The provision of indoor and outdoor learning, free exploration and investigation, adult directed and child initiated learning all feed into carefully structured tasks that enable children to develop the skills needed in order to become lifelong learners.